motethansen/bookmark_extension/Readme.md

 - [ ] Configure a folder to store all the bookmarks (to be setup by user in the extension display)
 - [ ] Store a timestamp for each time the broswer tabs are saved
 - [ ] Close all saved tabs
-- [ ] Display page to load all the saved URLs from the saved file
 - [ ] Optional object storage backup
 - [ ] object storage access key and folder configuration in extension display page -admin